Stonesjtu/pytorch-learning/dispatch.md

 ## Binding `Python` and `C/C++` API
 There are two code generation schemes in Pytorch, native methods and `TH` `THC` dependent methods.
-For native methods, you can open file `natives.yaml` and it's pretty easy to understand. (variants: function, methods, backend: CPU, GPU)
+For native methods, you can open file `aten/src/ATen/native/native_functions.yaml` and it's pretty easy to understand. (variants: function, methods, backend: CPU, GPU)
-For methods related to `TH` `THC` libraries, Pytorch uses `cwrap` to declare the binding of python call and its' corresponding ATEN backend.
-Simply searching `.cwrap` file in pytorch repo will give you some hints (there may be only one cwrap file now).
+For methods related to `TH` `THC` libraries, Pytorch uses `cwrap` to declare the binding of python call and its' corresponding `ATen` backend.
+Simply searching *.cwrap* file in pytorch repo will give you some hints (there may be only one cwrap file now).

-In detail, `cwrap` files are used to generate `PyMethods` for python type object `torch.Tensor` at building phase (when running `python setup.py build`). `PyMethod` is the inner mechanism of Cpython's object implementation, it enables python object to call native C functions, the ATEN function in Pytorch.
+In detail, *cwrap* files are used to generate `PyMethods` for python type object `torch.Tensor` at building phase (when running `python setup.py build`). `PyMethod` is the inner mechanism of Cpython's object implementation, it enables python object to call native C functions, the ATEN function in Pytorch.
 After defining the proper `PyMethod`, the `tensor_GPU.index_select` call in Python finally invokes the corresponding C backend function `THCTensor_(indexSelect)`, and `tensor_CPU.index_select` calls `THTensor_(indexSelect)`.

 ### how to read cwrap file
-name: the method name of ATEN and Python API
-cname: the backend name of library call
+**name**: the method name of *ATen* and *Python API* **cname**: the backend name of library call, the same as **name** is not specified

 The **cname** is important that you can search it in pytorch's directory to find the function definition/declaration.
 In case many unrelated search results show up, you'd better limit the search scope to `.c/.cpp/.h` files.